 “Use Caller ID to screen your calls and just don’t answer if you don’t recognize the number.
 If someone really needs to reach you, they will leave a message.”

-4. Watch out for ‘spoofing’
+6. Watch out for spoofing

-Be extra careful in weeding out these calls.
 As the Federal Communications Commission warns:

 “You may not be able to tell right away if an incoming call is spoofed.
 Be aware: Caller ID showing a ‘local’ number does not necessarily mean it is a local caller.”